a Pilgrimage Chaplain

 “Suddenly, a great company of the heavenly host appeared with the angel, praising God and saying, “Glory to God in the highest heaven, and on earth peace to those on whom his favor rests.”
 When the angels had left them and gone into heaven, the shepherds said to one another, “Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about.”
 So they hurried off and found Mary and Joseph, and the baby, who was lying in the manger.”
 Luke 2: 13-16

-Like the shepherds that hurried off to find Him on whom God’s favor rests, celebrate this Christmas in Bethlehem, the birthplace of Jesus.
-Join a Christmas in the Holy Land pilgrimage with a Pilgrimage Chaplain, leaving on December 2022.
+Like the shepherds that hurried off to find Him on whom God’s favor rests, celebrate this Christmas in Bethlehem, the birthplace of Jesus, on a special Christmas Pilgrimage to the Holy Land with a Pilgrimage Chaplain on December 20-30, 2023.

-Next stop is Jerusalem, a city holy to Jews, Christians and Muslims.
-This heart of the Holy Land, is the place where Jesus was crucified and rose again.
-Take a meaningful walk along the Via Dolorosa (Way of Sorrows) where, you will recall the passion and death of Jesus.
-The Church of the Holy Sepulchre is Jerusalem’s holiest site and is said to have been built on Golgotha or Calvary, the site where Jesus was crucified.
+Jerusalem, a holy city for Jews, Christians, and Muslims, is the next stop.
+The site where Jesus was crucified and rose again lies in the heart of the Holy Land.
+To commemorate Jesus’ passion and death, take a reflective walk along the Via Dolorosa (Way of Sorrows) in the Old City of Jerusalem.
+The Church of the Holy Sepulchre, Jerusalem’s holiest site, is said to have been built on the location of Jesus’ crucifixion, Golgotha or Calvary.

-Cap off your pilgrimage in Emmaus, the place where Jesus revealed himself to two of His disciples after His resurrection.
+Cap off your pilgrimage in Emmaus, where Jesus appeared to two of His disciples following His resurrection.

 Jaffa is where the apostle Peter received a vision to accept Gentiles in the early Christian Church.
 Called Joppa in biblical times, Jaffa is one of the oldest port cities...Jaffa